Pangur Bán

 "Pangur Bán" is an Old Irish poem written in about the 9th century at or near Reichenau Abbey, in what is now Germany, by an Irish monk about his cat.
-Pangur Bán, 'White Pangur', is the cat's name, Pangur possibly meaning 'a fuller'.
+Pangur Bán, meaning "White Pangur", is the cat's name.
 Although the poem is anonymous, it bears similarities to the poetry of Sedulius Scottus, prompting speculation that he is the author.
 In eight verses of four lines each, the author compares the cat's happy hunting with his own scholarly pursuits.

 The poem is preserved in the Reichenau Primer (Stift St. Paul Cod.
 86b/1 fol 1v) and now kept in St. Paul's Abbey in the Lavanttal.

 Background

 The poem is found in only one manuscript, the Reichenauer Schulheft or Reichenau Primer.
 The primer appears to be the notebook of an Irish monk based in Reichenau Abbey.
-The contents of the primer are diverse, it also contains "notes from a commentary of the Aeneid, some hymns, a brief glossary of Greek words, some Greek declension, notes on biblical places, a tract on the nature of angels, and some astronomy".
+The contents of the primer are diverse.
+It also contains "notes from a commentary of the Aeneid, some hymns, a brief glossary of Greek words, some Greek declension, notes on biblical places, a tract on the nature of angels, and some astronomy".

 Name

-Old Irish had lost the sound /p/, so Pangur is likely to be a loan word.
-The generally accepted theory is that put forward by Professor W. J. Gruffydd, that Pangur represents an old spelling of the Welsh word pannwr "fuller": "The cat was white: fullers are white by reason of the fuller's earth used by them."
+Pangur is not an Old Irish word, and Professor W. J. Gruffydd proposes that Pangur represents an old spelling of the Welsh word pannwr, meaning "a fuller".
+"The cat was white: fullers are white by reason of the fuller's earth used by them."